LizaTalkachova/Apify-Home-Assignment/README.md

 ### Input

-You can either paste the accommodation URL and set up search criteria in settings, or use the JSON request.
+You can either paste the accommodation URL and set up search criteria in settings, or use the JSON request. [^sixthnote] [^seventhnote]

 ```
 {
-    "maxReviewsPerHotel": 3, //The number of records you will receive per run [^sixthnote]
+    "maxReviewsPerHotel": 3, //The number of records you will receive per run
     "sortBy": "Most recent", //The sort order
     "startUrls": [
         {